Accessibility and Translation

-Museums continue to roll out new and inclusive resources for visitors with disabilities.
-Sensory maps, assistive listening devices, braille signage, open captioning, and sign language interpretation are just a few of the accommodations readily available at museums across the country.
+Museums, zoos, botanical gardens, and other cultural institutions continue to roll out new and inclusive resources for visitors with disabilities.
+Sensory maps, assistive listening devices, braille signage, open captioning, and sign language interpretation are just a few of the accommodations readily available at institutions across the country.
 Innovative programs address a range of disabilities, from the Smithsonian’s Mornings at the Museum to the Met’s Seeing Through Drawing.
-By meeting the needs of visitors with developmental and physical disabilities, museums are sending the message that all are welcome.
+By meeting the needs of visitors with developmental and physical disabilities, institutions are sending the message that all are welcome.

 repurposing content for visitors with disabilities